 If you do so, the data is stopped being transmitted and the trainer will no longer receive information to adjust it's hardness to the hill we are climbing.

-As for slope adjustment the feeling that leaves me is that it is not too thin and does not correspond to the one that we see on the screen.
-Sometimes 3% seem very hard and on some 7% hills I have to lower gears to adapt the pedaling rate.
-But at least the experience is positive because from time to time it's nice to be “touring” a real road instead of lava fields or glass bridges.
+As for slope adjustment the feeling I get is that it is not too fine and does not correspond to what we see on the screen.
+Sometimes the 3% seems very hard and sometimes a 7% we have to lower gears to adjust the pedaling cadence.
+But at least the experience is positive because from time to time it is nice to be "riding" a real road instead of lava fields or glass bridges.

 There are two aspects where we will notice differences from Zwift.
 The first of them is with respect to graphics.
 Obviously, RGT is not at the same level and does not have the same capacity for investment in development as Zwift, so the feeling of the images is somewhat more rough.